 Combining general-purpose modules from Nuxt.js and e-commerce specific modules from Vue Storefront significantly shortens the time-to-market.
 It allows you to focus on what's specific to your project.

-The next step in the learning process is reading Nuxt.js documentation (opens new window).
+We also encourage reading Nuxt.js 2 documentation (opens new window).
 In most places, we don't assume this knowledge and add links to related documents, but having it will make you more confident and let you work faster and more efficiently.